 The purpose of this website is to provide you with easily accessible information pertaining to records management and records keeping practices and to alert you to the legal and fiscal responsibilities of the University of Kentucky as a public agency; responsibilities of all UK employees.
 See Public and Open Records for more information regarding records laws and access.

 Records are fundamental in the operation of any office.
-How these records are managed determines how smoothly the office runs.
+How these records are managed determines office efficiency.
 The purpose of the Records Program is to provide records management guidance.
 Please make use of our Records Program site and let us know how we can be of assistance to you.

 For additional information or assistance please contact University Archives and Records Program by email at firstname.lastname@example.org.